eyedeekay/brb/README.md

 brb
 ===

+*A pseudonymous software for groupchat based on IRC.*

+**BRB incoroporates:**

-Blue Rubber Band is mostly nothing except an application which *automatically* configures an Internet Relay Chat client for use with the I2P network.
-The actual IRC client is *[khlieng/dispatch](https://github.com/khlieng/dispatch)* and they deserve most of the credit!
+An IRC Client - The actual IRC client is *[khlieng/dispatch](https://github.com/khlieng/dispatch)* and they deserve most of the credit!
 All I did was add I2P support to their application, then wrap it up in the interface I happen to think was the most logical.
-This adds a few very simple things to Dispatch to make it suitable for use as a user-friendly I2P IRC client.

-BRB also wraps up an IRC server, based on the one found in *[prologic/eris](https://git.mills.io/prologic/eris).*
-This makes it useful as a sort of ad-hoc anonymous groupchat system.
-Again, many thanks to prologic and the other people who have worked on Eris.
-Eris will be configured to listen on an I2P "SAM" connection, just like Dispatch, so all the configuration is automatic.
+In it's most basic use-case, it's an easy-to-use modern client to the Irc2P network or any in-I2P IRC server.

+Dispatch is the reason I call the client "Blue Rubber Band," because print newspapers are often called "Dispatches" and in the US are frequently "Bound" in thin blue rubber bands.

+BRB also wraps up an IRC server, using *[terrarium](https://i2pgit.org/idk/terrarium)*, a spin-off of another IRC server called *[horgh/catbox](https://github.com/horgh/catbox)*, which I picked because it had relatively few features and a simple, self-contained implementation.
+In older versions it used an IRC server called *[prologic/eris](https://git.mills.io/prologic/eris)* which also has easy-to-setup I2P support.

 Lastly, using [eyedeekay/sam-forwarder](https://github.com/eyedeekay/sam-forwarder),
-the WebIRC interface provided by *Dispatch*.
-In this way the Dispatch WebUI, which is capable of supporting multiple users at the same time, becomes available as an I2P Site.
-Other I2P users can access the WebUI and use it as a WebIRC client to any in-I2P IRC network.
+the WebIRC interface provided by *Dispatch* is then forwarded back to the I2P network as an I2P Site.
+In this way, anyone who connects to your Dispatch interface over I2P can chat with you or others without the conversation leaving the server hosting the *Dispatch/Terrarium* combination instance.
+When used in this way, it could act as an anonymous replacement for something like Slack or Discord.

 In addition to that, it sets up: